 CPU Scheduling in Operating System

-CPU scheduling is a critical aspect of modern operating systems that play a vital role in managing the allocation of resources in a computer system.
-It is the process by which the operating system decides which program or process should be executed by the CPU at any given time.
-The goal of CPU scheduling is to ensure that the CPU is used efficiently and that all programs and processes are given a fair share of the CPU’s resources.
-The appropriate scheduling algorithm will depend on the specific requirements of the system and the types of processes being run.
+CPU Scheduling in Operating System is a critical aspect of modern operating systems that plays an important role in managing resource allocation in a computer system.
+It is the process by which the operating system determines which program or process the CPU should execute at any given time.
+The goal of CPU Scheduling in operating system is to ensure that the CPU is used efficiently and that all programs and processes have an equal share of the CPU’s resources.
+The appropriate scheduling algorithm will be determined by the system’s specific requirements and the types of processes being run.
+But, before we get into the different types of scheduling algorithms in OS, let us look at why CPU Scheduling in OS is important.

 Why is CPU Scheduling in OS Needed: